Project Review: Empowering Students

 Mockup

 Sitemap in hand, it was time to mock up the design.
 The original guide was heavy on the use of buttons, and I retained that aesthetic, in part because it would fit well with a responsive design on mobile.
-I kept the overall aesthetics clean and simple so as to focus users’ attention on the short text blurbs and buttons.
+I kept the overall design clean and simple so as to focus users’ attention on the short text blurbs and buttons.
 Also, in a nod to the original guide, I retained the interlocking loops graphic from the opening slide as a background element in the header.

 Original design: